ArthurKagwa/mush/.github/instructions/g.instructions.md

 - use environment variables for configuration
 - ensure proper error handling and logging
 - Use .env for all environment variables
+- update baseline after each change
+- maintain latest first in Baseline

 - ASK BEFORE PERFORMING ANY TASK!!